 - tell your doctor and pharmacist if you are allergic to empagliflozin, any other medications, or any of the ingredients in empagliflozin tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you are on dialysis and if you have or have ever had kidney disease.
+- tell your doctor if you are on dialysis.
 Your doctor may tell you not to take empagliflozin.

 - tell your doctor if you regularly drink alcohol or sometimes drink large amounts of alcohol in a short time (binge drinking) or are on a low sodium diet.
-Also, tell your doctor if you have or have ever had urinary tract infections or problems with urination, low blood pressure, high cholesterol, heart failure, pancreatic disease including pancreatitis (swelling of the pancreas) or have had surgery on your pancreas, yeast infections in the genital area, or liver disease.
+Also, tell your doctor if you have or have ever had urinary tract infections or problems with urination, low blood pressure, high cholesterol, pancreatic disease including pancreatitis (swelling of the pancreas) or have had surgery on your pancreas, yeast infections in the genital area, or kidney or liver disease.
 If you are male, tell your doctor if you have never been circumcised.
 Tell your doctor if you are eating less due to illness, surgery, or a change in your diet or if you are unable to eat or drink normally due to nausea, vomiting, diarrhea, or if you become dehydrated from being in the sun too long.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 Do not breastfeed while you are taking empagliflozin.
 If you become pregnant while taking empagliflozin, call your doctor.